IBM/z_ansible_collections_samples/zos_subsystems/ims/enable_catalog_macb/README.md

 9. Run the playbook

-To start the **catalog** playbook:
+To run the **catalog** playbook:
 ```bash
 ansible-playbook -i inventories/inventory.yml provision_catalog.yml
 ```

-To start the **mACB** playbook:
+To run the **mACB** playbook:
 ```bash
 ansible-playbook -i inventories/inventory.yml provision_macb.yml
 ```
 ## Expected Output

 ### Catalog
-This playbook uses a [DL/I Test Application Program](https://www.ibm.com/docs/en/ims/15.3.0?topic=reference-dli-test-program-dfsddlt0) to verify the success of the provision of IMS catalog.
+This playbook uses a [DL/I Test Application Program](https://www.ibm.com/docs/en/ims/15.3.0?topic=reference-dli-test-program-dfsddlt0) to verify the success of the provisioning of IMS catalog.
 It uses the [STATUS statement](https://www.ibm.com/docs/en/ims/15.3.0?topic=reference-status-statement) to print the `COMMENTS, CALL, COMPARE, PCB, and SEGMENT DATA` of one call.

 A successful playbook invocation is indicated by a return code of `0` from the test application program.
 This shows that the test application was able to access and query the IMS catalog.